12th Annual GOV HR and Youth Summit and Awards – A Future Forward Summit for the Leaders of GCC

 Honourable Advisory Board Member and Speaker, Her Excellency Dr. Maryam Matar, Founder and Chairperson, UAE Genetic Diseases Association, expressed about the Summit, “The 12th Annual GCC Government HR & Youth Summit is a vital opportunity to unite our efforts in empowering youth and enhancing human resource strategies, ensuring that the leaders of tomorrow are equipped to shape a sustainable and inclusive future for the GCC.”

-Mrigank Tripathi, President-Growth at PeopleStrong added, “The GCC region is experiencing a significant transformation driven by economic diversification, while simultaneously navigating global changes such as large-scale digitization, influence of AI in the workplace and growing emphasis on skills and talent development.
+Mrigank Tripathi, President-Growth at PeopleStrong shared insights on the evolving role of Human Capital management, “The GCC region is experiencing a significant transformation driven by economic diversification, while simultaneously navigating global changes such as large-scale digitization, influence of AI in the workplace and growing emphasis on skills and talent development.
 One of the major trends emerging in the region is the shift towards skills-based approach to talent management to build a future-ready workforce.
 However, despite skill-building being a top priority for CHROs and business leaders, 46% of CHROs report that persistent skill shortages hinder their ability to effectively implement HR strategies.

 This challenge underscores the need for both public and private sector enterprises to not only attract skilled talent from across the globe but also develop strategies and adopt AI-powered HR Technologies to keep up with the growing demand.
 A dual approach is essential—preparing organizations to welcome this influx of talent while creating policies and programs that support their development and retention.”